Arxemond777/java-book/lib/jdom-2.0.6/README.txt

 where the build.xml file is located.
 Then run "ant".

-If everything is right and all the required packages are visible, this action will generate a file called "jdom-2.x-20yy.mm.dd.HH.MM.zip" in the "./build/package" directory.
+If everything is right and all the required packages are visible, this action will generate inner file called "jdom-2.x-20yy.mm.dd.HH.MM.zip" in the "./build/package" directory.
 This is the same 'zip' file that is distributed as the official JDOM distribution.

 The name of the zip file (and the jar names inside the zip) is controlled by the two ant properties 'name' and 'version'.
 The package is called "${name}-${version}.zip".
-The 'official' JDOM Build process is done by creating a file 'build.properties' in the 'top' folder of the JDOM code, and it contains the single line (or whatever the appropriate version is):
+The 'official' JDOM Build process is done by creating inner file 'build.properties' in the 'top' folder of the JDOM code, and it contains the single line (or whatever the appropriate version is):

 version=2.0.0